 The list below sets out the Committee's views on various issues that can be reflected in the investment managers' voting and engagement with investee companies.
 The Committee recognises that constructive engagement with investee companies is vital not only for the investment managers' to share their views and understand the investee company's business, but also so that the investee company understands the reason behind any vote against management, board member or function or any vote in favour of a shareholder resolution.
+Similarly, having reviewed the engagement and voting activity of their investment managers the Committee will provide feedback to them along with indications of how those processes and practices will be monitored in future.
+In addition to being seen as a key way of establishing a well-functioning financial market, the Committee also recognise that as asset owners, they have responsibilities in relation to engagement and voting.

 Voting in this way is seen as a form of escalation where engagement has not reached a satisfactory conclusion.

-Climate change - investee companies should work towards limiting or reversing climate change by making efforts to reduce carbon emissions and transition to a low carbon economy
+- Climate change investee companies should work towards limiting or reversing climate change by making efforts to reduce carbon emissions and transition to a low carbon economy - Just Transition investee companies should connect their action on climate change with inclusive development pathways driving a 'just transition' for workers and communities as the world's economy responds to climate change

-- Just Transition investee companies should connect their action on climate change with inclusive development pathways driving a 'just transition' for workers and communities as the world's economy responds to climate change - Pay inequality investee companies should provide a fair distribution of pay - Gender diversity investee companies should have (or be actively working towards) balanced gender representation in their organisation, throughout the workforce, including at the board level - Health investee companies should promote healthy lives and wellbeing for all stakeholders - Multicultural diversity investee companies should have (or be actively working towards) diverse ethnic and cultural composition of their organisation, throughout the workforce, including at the board level - Biodiversity and ecology where relevant, investee companies should promote biodiversity, conservation and nature-based solutions to allow nature and people to flourish - Packaging, waste and the circular economy where relevant, investee companies should aim to limit and reduce waste and make efforts to reduce their environmental impact, including considering the recyclability and re-use of their products - Sustainable land use investee companies should have (or be actively working towards) adequate policies and programmes designed to protect biodiversity and address community concerns on land use - Tax avoidance investee companies should pay fair levels of tax - Workplace safety and standards investee companies should have (or be actively working towards) policies and programmes designed to protect their workers and those in their supply chain
+- Pay inequality investee companies should provide a fair distribution of pay - Gender diversity investee companies should have (or be actively working towards) balanced gender representation in their organisation, throughout the workforce, including at the board level - Health investee companies should promote healthy lives and wellbeing for all stakeholders - Multicultural diversity investee companies should have (or be actively working towards) diverse ethnic and cultural composition of their organisation, throughout the workforce, including at the board level - Biodiversity and ecology where relevant, investee companies should promote biodiversity, conservation and nature-based solutions to allow nature and people to flourish - Packaging, waste and the circular economy where relevant, investee companies should aim to limit and reduce waste and make efforts to reduce their environmental impact, including considering the recyclability and re-use of their products - Sustainable land use investee companies should have (or be actively working towards) adequate policies and programmes designed to protect biodiversity and address community concerns on land use - Tax avoidance investee companies should pay fair levels of tax - Workplace safety and standards investee companies should have (or be actively working towards) policies and programmes designed to protect their workers and those in their supply chain

-The Committee currently implement proxy voting for their segregated equity mandate via the Fund's active equity manager, Longview.
-However, the Committee is currently considering moving the segregated mandate to be held with the London CIV, given MHCLG guidance on pooling.
-This will mean that the Committee will have less influence on the voting of its active equity holdings.
-However, the Committee will work with the London CIV to try to influence their voting and engagement policy.
+The Committee no longer holds any equities directly.
+The previous segregated mandate with Longview having been transferred into a fund within LCIV that is managed by Longview and in a similar manner to the previous holdings This will mean that the Committee will have less influence on the voting of its active equity holdings.
+However, the Committee will work with the London CIV to try to influence their voting and engagement policy, noting the role that Hermes EOS play in that regard.